scalableminds/webknossos/docs/volume_annotation.md

 ### Merging volume annotation with fallback data

-Once finished annotating a volume layer with a fallback layer, the state of this volume layer can be materialized into a new dataset. for this go to the layer settings in the left border. on the top right of the volume layer is the following button:
+After finishing the annotation of a volume layer with a fallback layer, the combined state of these layers can be materialized into a new dataset.
+For this go to the layer settings in the left border tab.
+On the top right of the volume layer is the following button:

 ![Icon to open the materialize volume annotation modal](./images/materialize_volume_annotation_icon.jpg)